zisispa/languageschooltest/README.md

-## About Laravel
+## About this Project

-This is a Student System Project implemented with Laravel.In this project can manage many points of a school.
+This is a Student System Project implemented with Laravel.In this project can manage many points of a school system.
 More specifically it can manage students, teachers, classes, announcements and grades.

-## Learning Laravel
+## Technologies

 This project is implemented with the following technologies: